 - Blue Blood: Sir John, Rosamund, and Peter.
 Oliver to a lesser degree - he was knighted for bravery, but isn't an hereditary noble.

-- Buxom Is Better: alluded to.
-Rosamund and Fenzileh are both skinny by Moslem standards.
+- Buxom Is Better: Alluded to.
+Rosamund and Fenzileh are both skinny by Muslim standards.

 - The Corruptible: Lionel.